wynk182/acro-that/docs/README.md

-# AcroThat Documentation
+# CorpPdf Documentation

-This directory contains detailed documentation about how `AcroThat` works, with a focus on explaining the text-based nature of PDFs and how the library uses simple text traversal to parse and modify them.
+This directory contains detailed documentation about how `CorpPdf` works, with a focus on explaining the text-based nature of PDFs and how the library uses simple text traversal to parse and modify them.

 ## Documentation Overview